 M. Coremans au tir national (Almanach d'Uylenspiegel, 1861)

-Félicien Rops was a Belgian graphic artist, painter and caricaturist, best known for his controversial work that mixed sex, death, and Satanic images.
-He was born Félicien Joseph Victor Rops in Namur as the son of a rich cotton dealer and thus educated by a private teacher.
+Félicien Rops was a Belgian 19th-century graphic artist, painter, illustrator and caricaturist, best known for his controversial work which mixed sex, death and Satanic images.
+He influenced many equally subversive artists over the centuries.
+His pornographic, blasphemous and morbid work is still popular today.
+At the same time he also made a few text comics which can be considered the starting point of Belgian comics history, not counting the 16th-century predecessor Pieter Bruegel The Elder.
+He was born Félicien Joseph Victor Rops in Namur in 1833 as the son of a rich cotton dealer.
+This allowed him to be educated by a private teacher.
 He later went to a local Jesuit college, where he enjoyed drawing his teachers.
 At the age of 16, he left the school, repulsed by its dogmatic Catholic teachings, and finished his educational career at the Royal Athenaeum.

 His graphical education was pursued at the Academy of Namur and he briefly tried out studying Law and Philosophy at the Free University of Brussels.
 His first drawings were published in the student magazine Le Crocodile (The Crocodile).
 He also contributed to Le Charivari Belge and used pen names like Croque-tout, Risette, Graffin, Cham-Loth and Spor.
 Rops was mostly influenced by Honoré Daumier, Cham, Gustave Doré and Paul Gavarni.